ChaoyaoYe/follow_vue/change.md

 ### New options

 - `literal`: replaces old options `isLiteral` and `isEmpty`.
 - `twoway`: indicates the directive is two-way and may write back to the model.
-Allows the use of `directive.set(value)`.
+Allows the use of `this.set(value)` inside directive functions.
 - `paramAttributes`: an Array of attribute names to extract as parameters for the directive.
-For example, given the option value `['lazy']` and markup `<input v-my-dir="msg" my-param="123">`, you can access `this.params['my-param']` with value `'123'` inside directive functions.
+For example, given the option value `['my-param']` and markup `<input v-my-dir="msg" my-param="123">`, you can access `this.params['my-param']` with value `'123'` inside directive functions.

 ### Removed options: `isLiteral`, `isEmpty`, `isFn`

 - `isFn` is no longer necessary for directives expecting function values.

+## Interpolation

+Text bindings will no longer automatically stringify objects.
+Use the new `json` filter which gives more flexibility in formatting.
+Also, `null` will now be printed as is; only `undefined` will yield empty string.

 ## Two Way filters